courselab/sys-our-syssoft-project/doc/syseg.md

    `make export`

- The Makefile rule should create a tarball within the current directory, containing all the files relevant for that exercise.
-You should then copy/move the the tarball into your project directory and uncompress it there.
-Enter de newly created subdirectory of your project and develop the immplementation challenge.
+ The command should create a tarball within the current directory containing all the files relevant for that exercise.
+You should then copy/move the tarball into your project directory and uncompress it there.
+Enter the newly created subdirectory of your project and develop the implementation challenge.

- When you are finished with the exercise, deliver your working using the method described in the aforementioned README file.
-As a suggestion, SYSeg's exercises will probably instruct you to commit your changes into a VCS (e.g. Git) repository and tag it with a delivery identifier (if not specified in the exercise documentation, use 'done' for the first delivery.
+ For convenience, in case of usage in a guided instruction program, the directions in the file `README` copied into your new project directory will suggest you to deliver your work by committing your changes into a Git repository, and tagging int with a delivery identifier.
+If not otherwise specified by the instructor, use the tag name 'done' for the first delivery.
  If you need to submit a revised version, use the 'rev1',  'rev2' and so on).

- To tag your project:
+ To deliver and tag your project:

  ```
+   git add <relevant-files>
+   git commit
+   git push
    git tag done
    git push origin done
  ```